Important Disclosure — Please Read

 Needs

 Number of bedrooms and bathrooms required.
 Maximum commute time.
 Budget ceiling and comfortable monthly payment.
-Must have accessibility or layout features.
+Must-have accessibility or layout features.

 Wants

 Finishes, style preferences, specific neighbourhoods.
 Features you'd love but can live without.
 Upgrades you could add over time.
-Nice to haves that should not kill a deal.
+Nice-to-haves that should not kill a deal.

 Property Types in BC